adam-lynch/adam-lynch.github.io/writing/back-of-your-hand.md

 I've used TypeScript to define some models, but not necessarily enforce them everywhere.
 It was most useful when passing coordinates around between OpenStreetMap and third-party libraries, because each had a different way of representing them.

-I used leaflet for the map component as well as some turf utilities.
+I used [Leaflet](leafletjs.com/) for the map component as well as some [Turf](https://github.com/Turfjs/turf) utilities.
 The map tiles are loaded in from two OpenStreetMap tile providers (one with street names, one without).
 I got the street data (names and shape data) from OpenStreetMap's Overpass API.
 I had to learn the Overpass Query Language for this but in the end, my query isn't too complicated (more about that later).

 I didn't find the need for a CSS preprocessor (there isn't much CSS).
 Although I did throw in PostCSS / autoprefixer at the end to handle vendor-prefixes automatically.